promit7473/MelanomaImagePreprocessing-ISIC2017-/README.md

 ├── checkpoints/                 # Directory where model checkpoints will be saved └── results/
-    ├── predictions/             # Directory where predicted masks will be saved └── visualizations/          # Directory for any visualizations (not explicitly used in the code but created)
+    ├── predictions/             # Directory where predicted masks will be saved └── visualizations/          # Directory for any visualizations
 ```